 Diamond Carat is considered 4th in importance in the 4 C’s of Diamonds.
-Costumers usually default to this because size is easily visible to the human eye.
-While color and clarity is hard to see.
-Its the obvious aspect that adds expense as there really isn’t a way around it.
-Size cost money.
-A 0.95 carat vs a 1 carat diamond has a large price jump.
+Customers usually default to this because size is easily visible to the human eye.
+While color and clarity are hard to see.
+It’s the obvious aspect that adds expense as there really isn’t a way around it.
+Size costs money.
+A 0.95 carat vs a 1-carat engagement ring has a large price jump.
 Each fraction can make a large difference in cost.
-There is no shame if your budget doesn’t allow for a good quality 1 carat diamond ring.
-A beautifully cut .90 or .74 can look beautiful and almost the same size as a 1 carat engagement ring.
-Not to mention you have options in engagement rings like halo and double halos that add to the rings presence.
+There is no shame if your budget doesn’t allow for a good quality 1-carat diamond ring.
+A beautifully cut .90 or .74 can look beautiful and almost the same size as a 1-carat engagement ring.
+Not to mention you have options in engagement rings like halo and double halos that add to the presence of the ring.

-Click on the image below to view samples of created rings purchased by real people to get an idea of what it can look like.
+Click on the image below to view samples of created rings purchased by real people to get an idea of what they can look like.

 Below are pages from James Allen & Blue Nile that shows you real rings created by recent customers.
 This can help you get an idea of what your ring can look like.

 SAMPLE IMAGES OF JAMES ALLEN RECENTLY PURCHASED.